calibx/msfsdeck/Readme.md

 # TODO
 ## Code
-* Make object for simple input/encoder

 * Switch to SimConnect when 64 bits enable
+* Use object for all
+* Complete object : color, availability, speed,,...

 ## MSFS Controls
 * Light input
-* Trims encoder
-* Pause / menu
-* Général elect input
-* zoom encoder
-* refuel
-* flap input encoder + overspeed
-* pitot heating
-* fuel pump
-* mixture encoder
-* rpm display
-* colors (speed, ...)
-* refresh rate encoder

 ## Loupe deck
 * Icons
 * Rename profile
 * create dynamic folders : ap, light,..

+# Can't do
+## Pause
+No offset
+## Refuel
+No offset
+## Fuel pump
+Can find offset